kuznetckiy/Geoscan_Lite_eng/charger.rst

 * The charger must be switched on before connecting the battery to the charger.
 * Cables and connectors must be inspected for damage before each use.
-* Do not operate the charger in direct sunlight.
+* Don't operate the charger in direct sunlight.
-* Do not leave the charger without supervision.
+* Don't leave the charger without supervision.

 The charger is set up from the factory.
 If the settings are off, follow the instructions to restore them.